 Restore a DriveImage XML Backup Using Windows PE Boot Media

-After creating the Windows PE boot media as per the instructions of the Runtime website, you’ll see the DriveImage XML icon on the Windows PE desktop.
+After creating the Windows PE boot media per the Runtime website’s instructions, you’ll see the DriveImage XML icon on the Windows PE desktop.

 (Open each image in a new tab to see the original (better resolution) size image.)